 The Englishmen’s destination was the kingdom of the “Great Mogor” (Mughal), “Zelabdim Echebar” (Jalaluddin Akbar), in northern India.
 Fitch visited the Mughal cities of Agra and Fatehpur Sikri.
 In his account, he marveled at the cities’ grandeur.
 Of the former he said, “Agra is a very great citie and populous, built with stone, having faire and large streetes, with a fair river running by it…”4 As Ram Chandra Prasad has noted, Agra in Fitch’s time had none of the great monuments that would make it a world-famous city.
 The Taj Mahal was yet unbuilt, and the Red Fort had not reached its present form.5 Fatehpur Sikri was recently completed by the time Fitch visited.
 Although he praised the cities for their grandeur, the account that survives provides only sparse descriptions and little evidence of what he actually thought of the places he visited.

 In Fatehpur Sikri, Fitch parted with his two companions.
-John Newberry traveled westward to Lahore and made his way thence back to Europe, while William Leedes stayed and worked as a jeweler for Akbar.
+John Newberry headed back toward England but probably died somewhere along the way (where or why is not clear), while William Leedes stayed and worked as a jeweler for Akbar.
 For his part, Fitch continued his commercial explorations by following the Ganges river down to Bengal with boats loaded with trade goods.
 After reaching the mouth of the river, he traveled north to Couche (Cooch Behar) and investigated trade routes into Tibet.
 He later traveled even farther afield to Pegu (in present-day Myanmar), Siam, and the eastern coast of the Indian peninsula.
 After eight years abroad, Fitch returned to England in 1591.

 - I have primarily used a 1904 reprinting of Principal Navigations: Ralph Fitch, “The Voyage of M. Ralph Fitch marchant of London…” in The Principal Navigations Voyages Traffiques & Discoveries of the English Nation, Made by Sea or Over-land to the Remote and Farthest Distant Quarters of the Earth at any time within the compasse of these 1600 Yeeres, ed.
 Richard Hakluyt (Glasgow: James MacLehose and Sons, 1904), 5:465-505.
 Another useful version of Fitch’s account is the Hakluyt Society’s edition: J. Horton Ryley, Ralph Fitch: England’s Pioneer to India and Burma (London: T. Fisher Unwin, 1899). [↩]